keisuke198619/animarl/README.md

 * `--config` refers to the config files in `config/algs`
 * `--env-config` refers to the config files in `config/envs`

+### Data
+* You can download from https://drive.google.com/drive/folders/107ncNQtqyaDJOs0BIZXAmXxinvhze418?usp=sharing
+* After download, please set the folder as `AniMARL_data `at the same level of this `animarl` folder.

 ### Structure
 * `components/` - Shared building blocks such as replay buffers, action selectors, and data transforms.
 * `controllers/` - High-level logic for coordinating agents during rollouts.